ShZil/network-utilities/Scanner/README.md

 [01:12] Small bugfix: scans' information wouldn't show the packet breakdown, because it would be escaped as HTML and not rendered.
 So, I just removed the `html.unescape`!

+[01:45] Added HTML formatting for the packet OSI models, when showing information about scans, all under `gui.Information.py:information_about`.